ClaraTurp/BiblioTECH/schedule2024.md

 #### English
 <details>
   <summary>Description</summary>
-Description coming soon<!---In the first half of this session (30 minutes), guest speakers will discuss their career paths from library school to their current jobs.
+In the first half of this session (30 minutes), guest speakers will discuss their career paths from library school to their current jobs.
 We will look through job applications, discuss academic vs. normal CVs, and answer questions.
-In the second half of the session (30 minutes), speakers will go through using LaTex for CVs and note what CVs should look like.-->
+In the second half of the session (30 minutes), speakers will go through using LaTex for CVs and note what CVs should look like.
   </details>
 <details>
   <summary>Presenter Bios</summary>